 Your contact details, such as name, address, phone, fax, e-mail, tax ID, etc., as well as financial information such as credit card or bank account details if required for transactions of a financial nature;

-Shipping and invoice details, information on what type of taxation you are requesting (regular taxation or differential taxation) and other information you provide for the purchase, offer, or other services provided by us or for the shipping of an item;
+Shipping and invoice details, information on what type of taxation you are requesting (standard taxation or margin taxation) and other information you provide for the purchase, offer, or other services provided by us or for the shipping of an item;

 Transaction data based on your aforementioned activities;

-other information that we may request from you, for example, in order to perform authentication as required for proper contract fulfillment (examples: copy of your ID, commercial register excerpt, invoice copy, response to additional questions in order to be able to verify your identity or the ownership status of an item offered by you).
-In some cases we are legally obligated to this, cf. § 2 section 1 subsection 16 GwG (Money Laundering Act) and this is the case before closing the contract.
+Other information that we may request from you, for example, in order to perform authentication as required for proper contract fulfillment (examples: copy of your ID, commercial register excerpt, invoice copy, response to additional questions in order to be able to verify your identity or the ownership status of an item offered by you).
+In some cases we are also obligated to do so by law, for instance Sec.
+2 (1) no. 16 of the German Money Laundering Act (Geldwäschegesetz, GwG), even prior to entering into a contract.

 At the same time, we have the right in connection with contract fulfillment and for purposes of taking appropriate actions that lead to contract formation to obtain supplemental information from third parties (for example: if you assume obligations to us, we generally have the right to have your creditworthiness verified by a credit reporting agency within the limits allowed by law.
 Such necessity exists in particular due to the special characteristics of auction sales, since in the event your bid is declared the winning bid, you will be depriving the next highest bidder of the possibility of purchasing the artwork.
 Therefore your credit standing – regarding which we always maintain the strictest confidentiality – is extremely important.)